KellerJordan/ResNet-PyTorch-CIFAR10/README.md

 # PyTorch-ResNet-CIFAR10

 This is a PyTorch implementation of Residual Networks as described in the paper [Deep Residual Learning for Image Recognition](https://arxiv.org/abs/1512.03385) by Microsoft Research Asia.
-It follows the description of ResNet configuration on page 7 of the paper for the CIFAR-10 image classification task, and allows any value of n as described in the paper.
+It is designed for the CIFAR-10 image classification task, following the ResNet architecture described on page 7 of the paper.
+This version allows use of dropout, arbitrary value of n, and a custom residual projection option.

 #### Motivation